 Disney Enchantment debuted Oct.
 1 as the new nighttime spectacular at Magic Kingdom.
 The 15-minute show includes fireworks, light projections and of course familiar Disney tunes.
 There’s also a catchy, original new song that will be hard to get out of your head.
-There are so many great spots to watch this show, including anywhere on Main Street where you’ll get a front row seat to the light show on the buildings there.
+And a new scene paying tribute to Walt Disney and his brother Roy O. Disney recently debuted.
+There are so many great spots to watch this show, including anywhere on Main Street where you’ll get a front-row seat to the light show on the buildings there.

 EPCOT also debuted a new nighttime show in celebration of Walt Disney World’s 50th anniversary celebration.
 World Showcase Lagoon is brought to life in this 20-minute show that combines floating giant screens, fountains, lights, pyrotechnics and lasers in a 360-view.
 The show is one of the largest nighttime spectaculars ever created for Disney Parks.
 Classic Disney characters making an appearance include Moana, The Lion King, Coco and many more.